peteroupc/html3dutil/doc/H3DU.Shape.md

 ### new H3DU.Shape(mesh)

-An object that associates a geometric mesh (the shape of the object) with material data (which defines what is seen on the object's surface) and a transformation matrix (which defines the object's position and size).
+An object that associates a geometric mesh (the shape of the object) with a transformation matrix (which defines the object's position and size).
 See the "<a href="tutorial-shapes.md">Creating Shapes</a>" tutorial.

-NOTE: The default shader program assumes that all colors and the diffuse texture specified in this object are in companded sRGB.

 #### Parameters